A Lawyer That You Can Trust

 • Putting someone in a situation where they reasonably fear immediate and serious physical injury

-The list above is not comprehensive, and domestic violence may also take more subtle forms such as verbal, emotional, or psychological abuse.
-Keep in mind that in addition to all of these forms of abuse, California also makes it a crime to financially abuse an elderly or dependent adult.
+The list above is not comprehensive, and domestic violence may also take more subtle forms, such as verbal, emotional, or psychological abuse.
+Remember that in addition to all these forms of abuse, California also makes it a crime to abuse an elderly or dependent adult financially.

-The charges most associated with domestic violence are “corporal injury to a spouse or cohabitant” and “spousal battery.”
-The specific charges someone will face will depend on the unique circumstances of the case.
+The charges most associated with domestic violence are "corporal injury to a spouse or cohabitant" and "spousal battery."
+The specific charges someone will face will depend on the case's unique circumstances.

 • Not harass, attack, strike, threaten, assault (including sexually), molest, or hit the victim;